Collector’s Rambler

 Scope:

-New addition to existing house.
+Addition to an existing house.

 Architect: